jgreener64/phd_thesis/README.md

 ### ExProSE

-Methods from paper.
+Methods from paper, and further from LSR.
 Start with a simple example, like adenylate kinase?
+Have other crystals on PC plot.
+Talk about development of method, e.g. SPE score minimisation diagram.
 Calmodulin (huge conformational change)?
 Use above to demonstrate parameters etc.
 Paper results - ensemble dataset, T4-lysozyme, CDK2, allosteric dataset, CAP, don't forget supplementary.
+LSR has other results like NtrC.
 Beta-lactamase and transient allosteric pocket?
 Run on a huge structure?